cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

         ...
     ```
     **NOTE**: The order shown has been inserted by the job created to initialize the data at the [Step 4.4- _Deployment of the service components_](#step-44--deployment-of-the-service-components).

+   **NOTE (again)**: This configuration exposes the service without any authentication nor authorization process.
+It is just created just for testing and should be replaced as soon as possible by the route managed by the Data Space Connector.

 ## Bottom line
 The deployment of the provider components leaves the data space ready to be setup and used.
 The next phase [Initial setup of the Dataspace](README-initialSetUpOfTheDS.md) will show the actions to register the participants in the dataspace and will continue the configuration to provide authentication and authorization mechanisms to the dataspace to comply with the  [DSBA Technical Convergence recommendations](https://data-spaces-business-alliance.eu/wp-content/uploads/dlm_uploads/Data-Spaces-Business-Alliance-Technical-Convergence-V2.pdf):